tylerwray/me/blog/phoenix-live-view-ecommerce-app/index.md

 ```

 Small one, but remove `class="container"` from the `<main />` tag
-in `lib/amazin_web/templates/layout/live.html.eex`, because it conflicts
+in `lib/amazin_web/templates/layout/live.html.leex`, because it conflicts
-with the tailwindcss container class.
+with the tailwindcss `container` class.
 Now its time to make our product list prettier.
 Replace all of `lib/amazin_web/live/product_live/index.html.leex` with

 ```html